As ocean-ward he fell, Little Ray could hear

 (The Amazing Flight of Little Ray)

 Because rhyming helps reading, rhyming helps memory and rhyming helps learning, it is important to read children stories in rhyme.

 Never-Ending?
 Literacy is declining.
 Fewer kids care to analyze, identify, create, understand or discuss written text.
 They do not associate an accumulation of knowledge with creativity, entertainment or opportunity.

 One of Many?
-Learning how to read is largely delegated to schools.
-Public and private education is increasingly based on computer-generated texts with age-based words for test purposes.
+Learning how to read largely is delegated to schools.
+Public and private education increasingly relies on computer-generated texts with age-based words for test purposes.
 These drills rarely are rhyming or fun.